 Farmer’s Cheese Donut Holes (ponchiki) are bite-sized morsels of goodness.
 They are a classic Ukrainian/Russian treat we indulged in growing up.
 Ponchiki are so easy to make, full of flavor, and have an irresistible crispy crust and a fluffy inside.

 Farmer’s Cheese Donut Holes are called “ponchiki” in Russian/Ukrainian.
 They are lightly sweet, bite-sized donuts that are filled with luscious farmer’s cheese, deep-fried, and finished with a dusting of powdered sugar.
+If you already love fried desserts like beignets, you need to give these donut holes a try!

 It’s important to note the main ingredient in these ponchiki is farmer’s cheese, not flour.
 This makes for a texture that melts in your mouth.
 Bonus: As you bite into each donut hole, you’ll get little pockets of cheese curds.
 Aside from the crispy outer layer, this has to be the most to-die-for aspect of this recipe.